kdots09/Money-App-Privacy-Policy/README.md

 Receiving help through our customer support channels;
 Participation in customer surveys or contests; and Facilitation in the delivery of our Services and to respond to your inquiries.
+We will use and retain the collected personal information as needed to provide the Services or for:
-Sources of Personal Information
+Category H - As long as the user has an account with us Sources of Personal Information

 Learn more about the sources of personal information we collect in "WHAT INFORMATION DO WE COLLECT?"